About the programme

 - Training and professional development of performing arts practitioners - including pedagogic approaches and conservatoire culture.

 A research degree can offer a substantial period of reflection and renewal for artists and pedagogues exploring their own practice.
 It is also a preparation for a research career.
 It is a significant undertaking, demanding a high level of self-motivation, intellectual curiosity, resilience and commitment.
 A PhD or DMus is usually undertaken over 3-4 years (full time) or 6-7 years (part time) and an MPhil is 2 year (full time) or 4 year (part time).
 Minimum admission requirements include a masters degree or equivalent professional experience.
-Prospective candidates are encouraged to contact possible supervisors or the doctoral programme as far in advance of application as possible.
+Prospective candidates are encouraged to contact possible supervisors or the programme team as far in advance of application as possible.

 Types of research award